Royalty payment: Income approach

-The licensor's share of the income is usually set by the "25% rule of thumb", which is said to be even used by tax authorities in the US and Europe for arms-length transactions.
+The licensor's share of the income is usually set by the "25% rule of thumb", which is said to be even used by tax authorities in the US and Europe for arm's-length transactions.
 The share is on the operating profit of the licensee firm.
 Even where such division is held contentious, the rule can still be the starting point of negotiations.

 Following are three aspects that are important for the profit:

 (a) the profit that accrues to the licensee may not arise solely through the engine of the technology.
 There are returns from the mix of assets it employs such as fixed and working capital and the returns from intangible assets such as distribution systems, trained workforce, etc. Allowances need to be made for them.

 (b) profits are also generated by thrusts in the general economy, gains from infrastructure, and the basket of licensed rights – patents, trademark, know-how.
 A lower royalty rate may apply in an advanced country where large market volumes can be commanded, or where protection to the technology is more secure than in an emerging economy (or perhaps, for other reasons, the inverse).

 (c) the royalty rate is only one aspect of the negotiation.
-Contractual provisions such as an exclusive license, rights to sub-license, warranties on the performance of technology etc may enhance the advantages to the licensee, which is not compensated by the 25% metric.
+Contractual provisions such as an exclusive license, rights to sub-license, warranties on the performance of technology etc. may enhance the advantages to the licensee, which is not compensated by the 25% metric.

 The basic advantage of this approach, which is perhaps the most widely applied, is that the royalty rate can be negotiated without comparative data on how other agreements have been transacted.
 In fact, it is almost ideal for a case where precedent does not exist.

 It is, perhaps, relevant to note that the IRS also uses these three methods, in modified form, to assess the attributable income, or division of income, from a royalty-based transaction between a US company and its foreign subsidiary (since US law requires that a foreign subsidiary pay an appropriate royalty to the parent company).